-16 Board ALJs generally preside over merits hearings not the Board itself.
-(See discussion on pages 5-6 pertaining to dealer member participation in Article 4 protests.)
+&lt;sup>25 Board ALJs generally preside over merits hearings not the Board itself.
+(See footnote 6 pertaining to OAH and the discussion on page 6 pertaining to dealer member participation in Article 4 protests.)

-17 In practice, the parties stipulate to a date for the merits hearing and the Board issues the order of time and place of hearing approximately 30 days prior to the hearing.
+&lt;sup>26 In practice, the parties stipulate to a date for the merits hearing and the Board issues the order of time and place of hearing approximately 45 days prior to the hearing.